stevemullerworth/lfric_core/documentation/source/how_to_contribute/code_review_primer.rst

 So You've Been Asked to Code Review an LFRic Core Ticket
 ========================================================

-Congratulations, you are now a guardian of LFRic Core's precious bodily fluids [#strangelove]_.

-As such you will need to be familiar with the relevant :ref:`fortran coding standards` but it is also important to understand some broader concepts.
+You will need to be familiar with the relevant :ref:`fortran coding standards` but it is also important to understand some broader concepts.

 As ever when reviewing no rules can be hard and fast.
 There's always the possibility of exceptions however your default assumption must be that code